-Dayna Finch completed her third season as an assistant coach at Nebraska in 2012-13, helping the Huskers to one of the best years in school history.
+Dayna Finch completed her fourth season as an assistant coach at Nebraska in 2013-14, helping the Huskers capture their first-ever conference tournament title and their third straight trip to the NCAA Tournament.

-The Huskers finished No. 16 in the final NCAA RPI, No. 16 in the final NCAA attendance rankings and No. 18 in the final USA Today/Coaches Top 25 - the third time in the past four years that NU has finished in the top 25 in the coaches poll.
+Nebraska's success in 2013-14 followed an NCAA Sweet 16 season in 2012-13.
+The Huskers ran to a 25-9 overall record and a 12-4 Big Ten mark, finishing No. 16 in the final NCAA RPI, No. 16 in the final NCAA attendance rankings and No. 18 in the final USA Today/Coaches Top 25.

 In 2012-13, Nebraska led the Big Ten with 6.5 three-pointers made per game, while also leading the conference in assist-to-turnover ratio.